Malakoff Diggins State Historic Park Watershed Assessment

-In 2018 The Sierra Fund continues to participate in quarterly calls with State Parks and their subcontractors to coordinate and inform ongoing assessment efforts based on previous findings and lessons learned.
-In addition, TSF maintains the longest operating stream gage at the site, measuring turbidity and discharge every 15 minutes year round.
+The Sierra Fund continues to coordinate with State Parks and their subcontractors to inform ongoing assessment efforts based on previous findings and lessons learned.
+In addition, The Sierra Fund maintains the longest operating stream gage at the site, measuring turbidity and discharge every 15 minutes year round.
 Critical to this project is the selection of alternatives that preserve and protect the cultural resources of the site while incorporating cutting edge solutions to address the ongoing water quality problem created by the hydraulic mine pit discharge to Humbug Creek and the South Yuba River.

-Sierra Nevada Conservancy, Department of Water Resources, Bella Vista Foundation, Teichert Foundation, Patagonia, the Joseph & Vera Long Foundation, and the Rose Foundation for Communities and the Environment California State University, Chico South Yuba River Citizens League NV5
+California State Parks Sierra Nevada Conservancy Department of Water Resources Bella Vista Foundation Teichert Foundation Patagonia The Joseph & Vera Long Foundation The Rose Foundation for Communities and the Environment California State University, Chico South Yuba River Citizens League NV5